Wizzy Wow: Early life

 Born in Sweden of African heritage, Wizzy Wow moved to Tottenham, North London, United Kingdom at the age of 10.
 He speaks of first being inspired to produce music at the age of twelve after being inspired by South London UK garage collective So Solid Crew.
 He started out producing on fruity loops, a production software strongly tied to the underground rise of Grime music.
 Growing up in Tottenham on the notorious Tiverton estate alongside rapper Wretch 32, Wizzy Wow also helped form the Grime Collective 'Combination Chain Gang'.
 Being a self-taught keys player, Wizzy Wow also studied music at Conel College in Tottenham.

-Early career
+Career

-Wizzy is most known for his work alongside the UK’s leading Grime pioneers and rap artists from the likes of Kano, Wretch 32, Chipmunk, Roll Deep and Tinie Tempah.
+Wizzy is most known for his work alongside the UK's leading Grime pioneers and rap artists from the likes of Kano, Wretch 32, Chipmunk, Roll Deep and Tinie Tempah.
 Early recognition was given when his productions appeared on Wretch 32’s Wretchrospective mixtape [Be Cool + Be Cool Remix] and Chipmunk’s debut platinum-selling "I Am Chipmunk" album [Role Model + I Am Interval].